 Point of Sale Financing – The new frontier of payments

-All these variables add up to a major consumer group that’s wary of making large online purchases and, in some cases, unable to even if they wanted.
+All these variables add up to a major consumer group that’s wary of making large online purchases and, in some cases, unable to even if they wanted to.
 With high-priced items subsequently moving into the eCommerce space, there’s trouble on the horizon for shoppers unable or unwilling to make big purchases outright.

-Consumer point of sale financing is the solution.
-As the new frontier of online payments, consumer financing, or consumer credit is the happy medium between price-minded Millennials and big-ticket online purchases.
+Consumer point-of-sale financing is the solution.
+As the new frontier of online payments, consumer financing, or consumer credit, is the happy medium between price-minded Millennials and big-ticket online purchases.

 Aversion to credit cards